Urk533/Selenium-Java-Automation-AutomationExercises/README.md

 # Demoblaze Selenium Automation Project

 ## 📌 Overview
-This project performs **manual, automation, and API testing** on the Demoblaze website to ensure functionality, performance, and reliability.
+This project performs **manual and automation** on the Demoblaze website to ensure functionality, performance, and reliability.

 ---